sriramab/gamamanual/References/ModelLibrary/Features/Driving Skill/Driving Skill Road Traffic advanced.md

 		//creation of the road network using the road and intersection agents road_network <-  (as_driving_graph(road, intersection))  with_weights general_speed_map;

+		//initialize the traffic light
+		ask intersection {
+			do initialize;
+		}

 		create people number: nb_people {
 			max_speed <- 160 °km/°h;